 I don’t like having to fuss around my type one diabetes; I like to get what needs doing sorted, and enjoy my adventures.
 Knowing I haven’t had to worry about my insulin, terrified if it’s not in a fridge it will die, has completely taken the stress out of that aspect of this trip.

 Many people have asked me how to keep insulin cool on a plane as well.
-With a vast amount of experience of plane travel I can tell you the key is the same as anywhere else, use a Frio bag.
+With a vast amount of experience of plane travel I can tell you the key is the same as anywhere else, use a Frio bag or similar insulin travel case.
 Just activate them in cold water and your insulin pens and cartridges will stay at a cool temperature on the plane for any length of flight!

 All of the information here is the same for anyone looking to keep their insulin cold on holiday.
 You don’t have to be backpacking for a year to use this advice.
 The bags work just as well if you want to spend 2 weeks lying beside a pool in 35 degree heat ... which right now I would really love to do!